BackofenLab/Cherri/README.md

 #### Input Parameter
 - input_dir: path to input files, the file names are currently stored within the script
 - feature_set_list: list of all featurs combinations, each list should be given in ''
+- input_set: prefix indicating the experiment and subest to be analyzed
+- output_dir: dir where feature tables will be stored

 #### Output
 - tabular file and call.sh file.
 The tabel will give a overview for the possible combitoantion of feature sets.
 Once the call.sh file is perfromed, all of the modle input tabels or vectors are generated.
 They can be used to train different models.